kagsimsek/Fey2n/README.md

-Mathematica notebook to compute the Feynman rules for dimension-2n Standard Model (Effective Field Theory) (SM(EFT)) in the Feynman gauge.
+Mathematica -notebook- .m file to compute the Feynman rules for dimension-2n Standard Model (Effective Field Theory) (SM(EFT)) in the Feynman gauge.

 v0.1.1.